 What Clients Are Saying

 “Therapy has provided me with a “safe and honest” realm – a safe place where I can reveal myself deeply and honestly.
 This is not easy for at times, but it is something that I am gradually incorporating into my daily life.
 Therapy is a treasure box of healthy living.
 I highly recommend it.” anxiety and stress management

-“Working with Rachel increased my confidence, helped me to see myself in a new way, not as defective but rather as very different in and thinking and collaborative style compared to the management, the office culture, and coworkers.
-Rachel provided a lot of insightful comments and informative reading materials to help me understand myself better.” -work stress
+“Working with my therapist increased my confidence, helped me to see myself in a new way, not as defective but rather as very different in and thinking and collaborative style compared to the management, the office culture, and coworkers.
+She provided a lot of insightful comments and informative reading materials to help me understand myself better.” -work stress

 “She has helped me to organize my thoughts and feelings, as well as making helpful suggestions for resources that could help me grow.
 I am better at enforcing boundaries at the office.
 I am better able to accept “good enough” rather than working myself to exhaustion, at work and at home.” -work stress